Why do we want to hear, “I’m sorry.” And why a Narcissist isn’t sorry.

 “An apology without changed behaviour is just further manipulation.”

 We are individuals, and many of us feel differently about an apology or why we want one.
-We can all have the same emotions; however, how experiences affect our feelings, how we handle our emotions vary from person to person.
+We can all have the same emotions; however, how experiences affect our feelings and how we handle our emotions vary from person to person.

 Fear plays a massive role as well as their gaslighting us into the acceptance of apologies that don’t feel right, and staying with those who don’t treat us right, also a belief that they do love us, even when they show us they don’t.